mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 author: matt_sosna
 ---

 In our [last post]({{  site.baseurl  }}/CSDS-intro), we covered _data structures_, or the ways that programming languages store data in memory.
-We touched upon **abstract data types**, a theoretical entity that can be _implemented_ via a data structure.
+We touched upon **abstract data types**, theoretical entities that are _implemented_ via data structures.
 The concept of a "vehicle" can be viewed as an abstract data type, for example, with a "bike" being the data structure.

 In this post, we'll explore two common abstract data types: **stacks** and **queues**.
 We'll start with the theory behind these abstract types before implementing them in Python.
-Finally, we'll visit some [Leetcode](https://leetcode.com/) questions that may initially seem challenging, but which neatly unravel into a clean solution when using a stack or queue.
+Finally, we'll visit some [Leetcode](https://leetcode.com/) questions that may initially seem challenging, but neatly unravel into clean solutions when using a stack or queue.
 Let's get started!

 ## Overview
 Stacks and queues are array-like collections of values, like `[1, 2, 3]` or `[a, b, c]`.
 But unlike an array, where any value in the collection can be accessed in $O(1)$ time, stacks and queues have the restriction that only _one_ value is immediately available: the first element (for queues) or last element (for stacks).
 For both stacks and queues, values are always added to the end.